-B17.
-Huskie (bromoxynil + pyrasulfotole + mefenpyr safener) at 11 to 15 fl oz/A controls most annual broadleaf weeds, including mustard species, pigweed species, common lambsquarters, wild buckwheat, sunflower, nightshade, kochia, false chamomile, cleavers, cockle species, chickweed, and annual sowthistle, and suppresses Russian thistle, prickly lettuce, common mallow, and horseweed in wheat, barley, and triticale.
+B15.
+Huskie (bromoxynil & pyrasulfotole & mefenpyr safener) at 11 to 15 fl oz/A controls most annual broadleaf weeds, including mustard species, pigweed species, common lambsquarters, wild buckwheat, sunflower, nightshade, kochia, Russian thistle, false chamomile, cleavers, cockle species, chickweed, prickly lettuce, horseweed, and annual and perennial sowthistle in wheat, barley, and triticale.
 Huskie will not control grass weeds.
 Apply from 1-leaf to flag leaf emergence.
 No additional adjuvants are required but AMS at 0.5 lb/A or UAN at 1 to 2 qt/A will optimize broadleaf weed control.
 Huskie can be applied with POST grass herbicides, fungicides, and insecticides and most crops can be planted the year following application.
-Refer to label for tank-mix options, weeds controlled, application timing for weeds, crop rotation restrictions, and other information.
+Refer to label for other information.
 Bromoxynil and pyrasulfotole both act at different sites in the photosynthetic pathway and will control broadleaf weeds resistant to other herbicides.
-Apply Huskie to small weeds.

-B18.
+B16.
 Maverick (sulfosulfuron) at 0.67 oz DF/A applied fall POST controls cheat, downy brome, and Japanese brome at 2- to 3-leaf stage in winter wheat or applied spring POST suppresses annual bromes with less than 5-tillers.
 Maverick at 0.67 oz DF/A applied spring POST controls wild oat in the 1- to 4-leaf stage and may also control cleavers, false chamomile, flixweed, annual smartweed species, mustard species, quackgrass, and sunflower.
 Apply Maverick with NIS at 0.5% v/v.

 Maverick may be applied with most herbicides labeled in wheat.
 Maverick should be applied with another broadleaf herbicide with a different mode of action to prevent weed resistance.
 Maverick will not control ALS resistant weeds.
 Do not apply Maverick with organophosphate insecticides.
 Maverick spray drift or sprayer contamination causes severe injury to most broadleaf crops.
 Thoroughly clean sprayer to prevent injury to susceptible crops.
 See sprayer cleanout section.
 Maverick may persist in soil for 3 years or more.
 Refer to label or carryover section for recropping restrictions.